Kuoxsr/hardcore-hearts-sound-pack/technical-notes.md

 Also notice that "".ogg" is not specified in the JSON.
 This is added automatically as well.

-The folder hierarchy in this pack ends at the team member's name, meaning all .ogg files relating to a particular team member live in the folder named after that team member.
-I could have followed the Minecraft convention and had subfolders for the various sound event names, such as:

-"team/sounds/{team-member-name}/mob/villager/ogg-file-name"

-... but I find the Minecraft folder names occasionally unintuitive.
-For example, the sound event name is "entity.villager.ambient" but you find the ogg files in sounds/**mob**/villager (and none of the sound events use the "ambient" part as a folder name - that I know of.)
-Furthermore, thinking ahead, every time I would add a new sound to a particular team member, I would need to go check what sub-folder the file should go in and create the new folder (if it didn't already exist) before adding the new file...

-It just seemed overwhelming, so I made it flat (for now).
-This means that every new sound for a team member must have a unique name that differentiates it from every other sound by that same team member.
-I do this a couple of ways:
+I omit the "entity" aspect of the sound event, because the vast majority of sound events include this, so it seemed redundant.
+Beyond that, however, all folder names follow the sound event exactly, even though they wouldn't have to.
+If you're making a small pack, there's no reason to have a folder structure that goes 4 levels deep to find a sound.
+In fact, everything _could_ go in assets/team/sounds/  ... but that would get confusing after a while.

+I tend to follow these conventions when naming .ogg files:

 1. Every name that I think might be common, I add 01 to the first one I cut, and keep incrementing with each new clip
-2. I give files descriptive names, like the Baked Dean name in the above example code
+2. I give files descriptive names, like the Tamildin name in the above example code
-3. I really hope I don't have to start using GUIDs
+3. I try to keep the length of the name as short as possible to convey what's in the sound, so that the sounds.json file doesn't have a lot of word-wrap.

 It may be a bad idea, but going forward I'm going to try to keep the sounds.json alphabetized by event name, team member name, and sound name.

-I also don't name sounds after the event I intend to use it for because when I'm cutting clips, I don't really know what I might use it for, and sometimes the same sound is used for multiple different events, so a name that is specific to the event would be confusing.
+I also don't name sounds after the event I intend to use it for because when I'm cutting clips, I don't really know what I might use it for, and sometimes the same sound is used for multiple different events, so a name that is specific to the event could be confusing.
 My method tends to be to use a name that transcribes what's actually being said in the clip, to a certain maximum size, to prevent too much typing.

 Anyway, there you have it.
 I've gone on too long already.